-My mom, Arlene has been a Registered Nurse (RN) for almost 40 years.
+My mom, Arlene, has been a Registered Nurse (RN) for almost 40 years.
 Through her career she has worked in the OB/GYN, Pediatrics, Med Surgery, Oncology, and Dialysis.
-For the last 16 years she has been the school nurse in the same elementary school that I attended as a kid.
-During her time in school, she has experienced a vast range of medical issues in her students including blindness resulting from a detached retina, scoliosis, a brain tumor, “lost” erasers in noses, severed finger tips, leukemia, bone fractures and even seizures.
-She sees an average of 25-30 kids a day for various reasons ranging from: asthma, getting daily prescription medications, insulin for diabetes, illness & first aid, food allergy issues, mental stress & worries (the convenient stomach ache right before a test;) and first time girl issues.
+For the last 16 years she has been the school nurse in the same elementary school where I attended as a child.
+During her time in school, she has experienced a vast range of medical issues in her students including blindness resulting from a detached retina, scoliosis, brain tumors, “lost” erasers in noses, severed finger tips, leukemia, bone fractures and even seizures.
 There have been two kids treated with the ketogenic diet come through her office as well.
-The first student was even before we started the diet with Charlotte, so my mom has an interesting and uncommon perspective of seeing the diet work!
+My mom has an interesting and uncommon perspective of seeing the diet work!
 Her answers to the questions below are in italics.

 Please note that I am not providing any medical or legal advice in this post.
 I am sharing personal tips and links to other information that I have found to be helpful!
 Everyone’s situation is unique and will require your own personal research and education before implementing the ketogenic diet at school.

 In General, what are the most important pieces of information you need from parents?

 BEFORE or ON the first day of school, you need to have:

 1. Current contact information for emergency and non-emergency events.